ElzeroWebSchool/JavaScript_Bootcamp/README.md

 ### JSON

 - [x] 169 - Introduction And What Is JSON ?
-- [ ] JSON Syntax And Compare With JavaScript
+- [x] 170 - JSON Syntax And Compare With JavaScript
 - [ ] API Overview And Tools
 - [ ] Accessing Object Data
 - [ ] Parse And Stringify